dzsoker023/Factorio-Access/fa-info-for-contributors.md

 Hello and thank you for your interest in contributing to Factorio Access!
 Here is some general information about how Factorio mods work, and how this mod in particular works.

+This document has been updated for Mod Version 0.11.1.

 ## Dev environment setup

 Our normal way to receive your proposed code changes is via a GitHub pull request, but you can get in touch with us on Discord about alternatives.
 These instructions assume a default setup where you fork the mod's repository and use Visual Studio Code.
 Lots of setup variations are possible though, so take these instructions with a grain of salt, and ask for help with deviations, if needed.